Fill your College Details

 The Spiral model underlines risk management and frequent iterations.
 Case tools in software engineering tools help in:

-• Managing Requirements: It facilitates clear documentation and management of changing requirements throughout each iteration.
+• Managing Requirements: It helps to document and manage the dynamic nature of requirements in each iteration.

-• Identifying and Mitigating Risks: This checks and analyzes risks, which makes it easier to adjust plans and make informed decisions during every cycle.
+• Identifying and Mitigating Risks: It checks and analyzes risks, which enables to alter plans and make better decisions in each cycle.

 4. DevOps